tadvi/winc/README.md

 btn.SetResIcon(myIcon) // Set icon on the button.
 ```

-Included source **samples** use basic building via `release.bat` files.
+Included source **examples** use basic building via `release.bat` files.
 Note that icon IDs are order dependent.
 So if you change they order in -ico flag then icon IDs will be different.
 If you want to keep order the same, just add new icons to the end of -ico comma separated list.

 ## Layout Manager